Oracle SQL (Genius Series Book 21)

 Great Trick: Place your Set Operator in a Derived Table

-A Great Example of how MINUS works
+A Great Example of MINUS

 Changing the Order of Precedence with Parentheses